-- The Filipino "ube" or "ubi" (not usually available in the US), which has darker, rougher-looking skin.
-It grows on a vine above the ground, so is quite different from regular yams.
+- Filipino ube or ubi (not usually available in the U.S.) have darker, rougher-looking skin and are yams, not sweet potatoes.
+They grow on a vine above the ground.
 This vegetable is a major crop and food source in the Philippines.
-It is also made into a powder which is then used in Filipino desserts (you'll know them by their bright purple color!).
+It also is made into a powder which is then used in Filipino desserts (you'll know them by their bright purple color).

 Purple Sweet Potato Nutrition